Sulfonium: Inversion

 Sulfonium ions with three different substituents are chiral owing to their pyramidal structure.
 Unlike the isoelectronic oxonium ions (R3O+), chiral sulfonium ions are resolvable into optically stable enantiomers.
 [Me(Et)SCH2CO2H]+ is the first chiral sulfonium cation to be resolved into enantiomers.
 The barrier to inversion ranges from 100 to 130 kJ/mol.

 Applications and occurrence

 Biochemistry

 The sulfonium (more specifically methioninium) species S-adenosylmethionine occurs widely in nature, where it is used as a source of the adenosoyl or methyl radicals.
 These radicals participate in the biosynthesis of many compounds.

-Other naturally-occurring sulfonium species are S-methylmethionine (methioninium) and the related dimethylsulfoniopropionate (DMSP).
+Other naturally occurring sulfonium species are S-methylmethionine (methioninium) and the related dimethylsulfoniopropionate (DMSP).

 Organic synthesis

 Sulfonium salts are precursor to sulfur ylides, which are useful in carbon–carbon bond-forming reactions.
-In a typical application, a R2S+CH2R′ center is deprotonated to give the ylide R2S+CHR−.
+In a typical application, a R2S+CH2 center is deprotonated to give the ylide R2S+CHR−.
+These ylides add to ketones and aldehydes to give epoxides (Johnson–Corey–Chaykovsky reaction).

 Tris(dimethylamino)sulfonium difluorotrimethylsilicate [((CH3)2N)3S]+[F2Si(CH3)3]− is a popular fluoridation agent.

 Some azo dyes are modified with sulfonium groups to give them a positive charge.
 The compound triphenylsulfonium triflate is a photoacid, a compound that under light converts to an acid.

+Organic sulfides react with liquid bromine to give bromosulfonium bromides, i.e.: